 The shareholders have the right to obtain the relevant information according to the laws, regulations and Articles of Association.
 They can obtain the copies of the Articles of Association after paying the relevant costs.
-They have the right to access and copy the following information after paying reasonable fees: any and all parts of the share register; personal information of the Directors, Supervisors and senior management of the Company; the Company's equity status; the report of total par values, quantity, maximum price and minimum price of each class of shares repurchased by the Company since the last financial year as well as the total expenses the Company paid for this; meeting minutes of general meetings, resolutions of the meetings of Board of Directors, resolutions of the meetings of supervisory committee; bond stubs of the Company; the audited financial report, report of Board of Directors, report of supervisory committee, and report of auditors for the last fiscal period, the annual report for the last fiscal period that has been filed with the State Administration for Market Regulation or other regulatory authorities.
+They have the right to access and copy the following information after paying reasonable fees: any and all parts of the share register; personal information of the Directors, Supervisors and senior management of the Company; the Company's equity status; the report of total par values, quantity, maximum price and minimum price of each class of shares repurchased by the Company since the last financial year as well as the total expenses the Company paid for this; meeting minutes of general meetings, resolutions of the Company; the audited financial report, report of Board of Directors, report of supervisory committee, and report of auditors for the last fiscal period, the annual report for the last fiscal period that has been filed with the State Administration for Market Regulation or other regulatory authorities.
 For the contact details, please refer to "Company Profile" of this report.